RealArcanePhysics/podclaw/README.md

 ### Adding a Podcast

-In a terminal, run a command like this.
+In a terminal, run a command like this:

 ```bash
 podclaw add example [LINK] 'Podcasts' 1